JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 We want the root path `/` to show the ebook instead of the API info.

-Perfect!
-Let me update the root endpoint to redirect to the book:
+Se we update the root endpoint to redirect to the book

 ✅ **Root path now shows the ebook**
 - `http://localhost:8001/` → Redirects to `/api/book`